scollier/SATraining/configKubernetes.md

 ```

-* This command exits immediately, returning the value of the label, `apache`.
+* This command exits immediately, returning the name of the pod, `apache-pod`.
 You can monitor progress of the operations with these commands:
 On the master (master) -

 ```